The Best Care for Your Best Friend

 …evaluate all teeth surfaces,

-…evaluate dental radiographs disease above the gum line,
+…evaluate dental radiographs for disease above the gum line,

 …evaluate all surfaces of lips, mouth, and tongue,